 The MEXT timbre is warm and smooth with a liquid attack that breaks into a broad richly textured sustain and in the case of the low-end, a natural level of decay.

-Lower pitching instruments such as bass guitar slap and plucks are full-bodied, even harmonic dominant and image a bit further forward sounding powerful and physical in their performance.
+Lower pitching instruments such as bass guitar slaps and plucks are full-bodied, even harmonic dominant, and image a bit further forward sounding powerful and physical in their performance.
 Male chest vocals have a degree of physicality and presence within the MEXT performance with a touch of euphony as well.

 Those looking for a raspy energetic percussion coloration from the MEXT might be disappointed.
 Personally, I feel they are quite natural on the hit and strike but do not possess the same clean energy and presence as the MEST series percussion performances.

 The MEXT is engineered to impress from the bottom up and that means plenty of power.
 Not EVO levels of power but substantive and much more physical sounding compared to the MEST series.
 I almost feel like we can expect to see this new OBC driver in any MKII of the MEST given how well it performs.